cnlohr/wiflier/README.md

 ## Memory layout:

+We use a bit of a modified take on the old memory layout since, while we support OTA upgrades, we do so in a different way than the normal way.

 | Address | Size  | Name / Description            |
 | ------- |:-----:| ----------------------------- |
 | 00000h  | 40k   | 0x00000.bin, IRAM Code        |